Decimal to Fraction Calculator

 A decimal to fraction calculator is a mathematical tool that converts decimal numbers into their equivalent fraction form.
 This conversion is fundamental in mathematics and helps us understand the relationship between different number representations.

 Decimal numbers are expressed in the base-10 system with a decimal point, while fractions represent parts of a whole using a numerator and denominator.
-For example, 0.5 as a decimal equals 1/2 as a fraction.
+For example, 0.5 as a decimal equals 1/2 as a fraction, both representing exactly half of a whole unit.

 The conversion process involves identifying the place value of the decimal digits and expressing them as a fraction with an appropriate denominator.
 This process often includes simplifying the fraction to its lowest terms by finding the greatest common divisor (GCD).